gDev95/tigerhacks-alexa-api/README.md

 # tigerhacks-alexa-api
 An custom skill for Amazon's Alexa usable with Amazon Echo and Amazon Dot.
-My Team at Mizzou's TigerHack 2k17 build an API binded with Google's Firebase Real-Time Database which ReactJS renders on the our dev sever.
+My Team at Mizzou's TigerHack 2k17 build.
+We binded it with Google's Firebase Real-Time Database to store information such as notes and projects which ReactJS retrives and renders on the our dev sever.

 # Functionality
 If you want to test this skill clone this repo to your computer.